 Frequently Asked Questions (FAQs)

 You can check if your website is mobile-friendly by making use of a mobile-friendly testing tool.
-Google mobile-friendly testing tool can help you check if your site is mobile-friendly and if any issues is affecting your site’s search appearance on Google.
+Google’s mobile-friendly testing tool can help you check if your site is mobile-friendly and if any issues are affecting your site’s search appearance on Google.

 To make your site mobile-friendly, use a responsive theme.
 A responsive theme adapts to all devices no matter the size.
 A wonderful example of a responsive theme is GeneratePress